nikitacs16/xlift_dst/README.md

 ```
 #### Training

-For bidm, tlm, xdm - use the run_simple.sh
+For bidm, tlm, xdm - use `run_simple.sh`

-For response masking - use run_response.sh
+For response masking - use `run_response.sh`

 ### Target Task training
-Use the new versions of multilingual models in the code for the respective target task.
+Instead of bert-base-multilingual-uncased, use the models generated in the previous step for any downstream task.